 Photo: Tirol Werbung/Koopmann Jörg

-The company also runs canyoning trips, which see you navigate gorges using a range of techniques including cliff jumps, abseils and making use of naturally formed slides.
+The company also runs canyoning trips, which see you navigate gorges using a range of techniques including cliff jumps, abseils and making use of naturally formed slides – certainly one of the most unusual things to do in St. Anton.
 Thrills are guaranteed, but what you might not have appreciated is just how enthralling it can be to discover a location from the water, giving you a whole different appreciation for the place you are exploring.
 See www.stantonamarlberg.com for more ideas and inspiration.

 From the locals: Kurt Tschiderer | Local Historian